 Add spinach and wilt for several minutes, then add the sauce and stir to combine.

-Add the cooked tomatoes to the sauce with the other veggies.
+Add the cooked tomatoes to the sauce with the other veggies and stir.

 Mix the mozzarella and parmesan cheeses together in a bowl.